-Allegations of abuse by members of staff (including supply staff and volunteers) must be investigated within the correct NSCP procedures, and when dealing with any allegation against staff, it is vital to keep the welfare of the child as the central concern.
+Allegations of abuse by members of staff (including supply staff and volunteers) must be investigated within the correct SSP procedures, and when dealing with any allegation against staff, it is vital to keep the welfare of the child as the central concern.
 However, as with all child protection issues, a balance needs to be struck between supporting and protecting the child and keeping the effects of possibly false allegations to a minimum.
 Thus, urgent consideration should be given to the substance of the allegations.

-On receiving an allegation the DPCP should proceed in line with recognised procedures, contacting the LDPCP who will liaise with the SES Principal.
+On receiving an allegation the LDPS should proceed in line with recognised procedures, contacting the SES Principal.
 Investigations will be carried out by the appropriate agencies.
-In certain circumstances, for example where the SES Principal is implicated in a child protection allegation, staff should make immediate direct contact with the LDPCP (if this is not possible their designate) who will inform a Director and refer the case to the NSCP Child Protection Team.
+In certain circumstances, for example where the SES Principal is implicated in a child protection allegation, staff should make immediate direct contact with the LDPS who will inform a Director and refer the case to the SSP Child Protection Team.

-In dealing with any allegation the LDPCP needs to liaise with the LADO to decide:
+In dealing with any allegation the LDPS needs to liaise with the LADO to decide:

-- the risk of harm to the child or children •
+- the risk of harm to the child or children

 - the seriousness of the allegation

 - possible contamination of evidence

-- the welfare of the staff. •
+- the welfare of the staff.